radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 {: #pktformat}

 The RADIUS packet format is unchanged from {{RFC2865}}, {{RFC2866}} and {{RFC5176}}.
-Specifically, all of the following portions of RADIUS MUST be unchanged when using RADIUS/(D)TLS:
+Specifically, all of the following portions of RADIUS MUST be unchanged when using RadSec:

 * Packet format
 * Permitted codes